Best Joint Credit Cards

-Whether it's for your significant other or a business partner, there are plenty of reasons why you'd want to share the same credit card account as someone else.
+Whether it's for your partner or a friend, there are plenty of reasons why a joint credit card can be a good idea.

-Well, throughout this article, we'll be taking a closer look at what joint credit cards actually are and how they work in the UK — not to mention the various pros and cons that come with having a joint credit card account.
-Let's get started!
+In this article, we'll be taking a closer look at what joint credit cards are, how they work in the UK, the pros and cons , and some of our top choices.

 What is a Joint Credit Card?